Should I Truncate My Blog’s RSS Feed?

 Alternatively, if you “allow” subscribers to read your entire post within their selected reader the opportunities for social sharing on your posts are huge.
 While your two sentences might not have enticed readers to click or made them grasp immediately how great your content is, if they are able to read it right away, drawn in by all your beautiful pictures, great words, and fascinating information they are vastly more inclined to Pin it, Tweet it, Like it, Share it, and Comment.

 When your stuff goes social, you win.
 Once tweeted/pinned/shared you could see huge numbers in retweets/repins/and re-shares.
 THIS is what you want.
 Not just one more page hit.
 You want growth.
-That growth and that social sharing is what will get you the sponsors and advertisers (and, incidentally, new subscribers).
+That growth and social sharing is what will get you the sponsors and advertisers (and, incidentally, new subscribers).

 I have heard a few bloggers state that they truncate their RSS feeds so they don’t lose control of their content and can protect their content from being stolen.
 The honest truth is that anybody can easily steal anything from your blog.
 This is just fact.
 Just because you don’t deliver a full article via RSS doesn’t mean you are immune to piracy.
-(Tip: you can help yourself with watermarking all your pictures.)
+(Tip: you can help yourself by watermarking all your pictures.)

 So, bloggers & businesses that blog, take a moment to think hard about whether or not you want to truncate your RSS feed.
 Whatever you do, we want to make sure that you are making your fascinating, wonderful content as accessible, and easy to share, to subscribers as possible.